northridge-dev/ai-intro/log/week_12.md

 ## Wednesday, November 13, 2024

+- work on image classifiers

+## Thursday, November 14, 2024

+- finish image classifiers

+## Friday, November 15, 2024

 - How to use GitHub and Codespaces
 - 20% day

-## Thursday, November 14, 2024

-Start a deeper dive into how neural networks work

-- Classifying handwritten digits: the MNIST dataset

-## Friday, November 15, 2024

-- Continue working with the MNIST dataset